-Space Standards - The City Council adopted the Manchester Residential Quality Guidance in December 2016 and within that document reference is made to the use of the Nationally Described Space Standards (NDSS) as interim space standards for residential developments.
+Space Standards - The City Council adopted the Manchester Residential Quality Guidance in December 2016 and within that document reference is made to the use of a combination of the Nationally Described Space Standards and the London Housing Design Guide space standards to form Manchester's space standards (SS) for residential developments.

-The amount of floor space proposed for each dwelling, all of which are 3 bed properties and that required under the NDSS is detailed below:
+The amount of floor space proposed for each dwelling, all of which are 3 bed properties and that required under the space standards is detailed below:

-- House type A, 2 storey 90.56m (NDSS 84m)
+- House type A, 2 storey 90.56m2 (SS 87m2)

-- House type B, 3 storey 154.65m (NDSS 90m)
+- House type B, 3 storey 154.65m2 (SS 90m2)

-- House type C, 2 storey 95.25m (NDSS 84m)
+- House type C, 2 storey 87.64m2 (SS 87m2)

-- House type C+, 2 storey 95.25m (NDSS 84m)
+- House type D, 2 storey 95.25m2 (SS 87m2)

-The proposal complies with the space standards.
+As can be seen above the proposal complies with the space standards.